BuddyLReno/cordova-plugin-media-duration-demo/README.md

 # Cordova Media Plugin Duration Demo
 Ionic app demonstrating the use of the new duration update callback for cordova-plugin-media

 This demo is built with the Ionic framework.
-If prompted, do not accept the beta for version 4 of Ionic.
-Please use version 3.

 ## Testing on iOS